-Our best gaming mouse guide features top rodents from all the biggest makers, as well as some indie darlings that are releasing pioneering gaming mice at very affordable prices.
-As such, you will find gaming mice from the likes of Razer, Roccat, Logitech, Corsair, Glorious PC Gaming Race and HyperX.
+In our best gaming guide you'll find a whole range of rodents from all the key gaming firms, as well as some excellent Indies who make really great mice at very affordable prices.
+We'll show you the very best mice from the likes of Razer, Roccat, Logitech, Corsair, Glorious PC Gaming Race and HyperX.

-Remember, too, that if you're looking to upgrade your PC gaming setup T3's has a series of other buying guides to the best gaming laptops, best gaming monitors and best gaming headsets, too.
-Also, if you want to ensure that you game comfy then you should absolutely check out T3's best gaming chairs guide.
+If you're thinking about upgrading the rest of your PC gaming setup, T3 has a collection of great buying guides to help you find the best gaming laptops, best gaming monitors and best gaming headsets, too.
+And if you want to ensure that you game comfy then you should absolutely check out T3's best gaming chairs guide.

 Here are the best gaming mice available in 2021.